 Breathtaking Loch Lomond

-Admiring the beauty of Loch Lomond from the shore is something special, but it’s even more remarkable from the water.
+Admiring the beauty of Loch Lomond from the shore is something special, but it’s even better from the water.
 Sweeney's Cruises offer several boat trips from Balloch which run all year round.
-Enjoy magnificent views of Ben Lomond, discover the legends of Loch Lomond’s islands or take in a picture perfect sunset – we’ll leave that up to you!
-Or if you fancy something a little different, get a bird’s eye view of the dramatic landscape with Loch Lomond Seaplanes who operate tours from nearby Duck Bay.
+Enjoy views of Ben Lomond, discover the legends of Loch Lomond’s islands or take in a picture perfect sunset.
+Find out more at sweeneyscruiseco.com.

 Explore Loch Lomond Shores